marykdb/maryk/core/documentation/filters.md

 ```

 ### Range
-Checks if referenced value is within the given range.
+Checks if the referenced value is within the given range.

 Maryk YAML:
 ```yaml